 Health insurance is mandatory for international students as well as their dependents.
 UHIP provides basic coverage for hospitals, doctors, and some diagnostic fees.
 You and your dependents must enroll within 30 days of your arrival to Canada to avoid a $500 (plus retroactive premiums) penalty.

-Visit the Queen’s University International Centre after arriving to apply for UHIP.
-Questions about the UHIP process should be directed to QUIC by emailing the UHIP advisor or calling at 613-533-2604 (extension 32604).
+Questions about UHIP coverage and processes can be directed to QUIC by emailing the UHIP advisor or calling 613-533-2604 (extension 32604).
+You can also watch QUIC’s webinar about UHIP

 Supplementary Health Care - Supplemental health care may be available through the Society of Graduate & Professional Students (SGPS).